dynamic-and-active-systems-lab/uavrt_supervisor/README.md

 For installing this package, it is required that you have a functional ROS 2 workspace.
 Below is a set of instructions to create a ROS2 workspace.
 These instructions will fail unless the previous dependencies have been met.

-- These instructions were supplied from [ROS 2 documentation](https://docs.ros.org/).
-All credit for these instructions goes to the ROS 2 developers.
+- These instructions were adapted from [ROS 2 documentation](https://docs.ros.org/).
 - For more details on creating a workspace using [Foxy](https://docs.ros.org/en/foxy/Tutorials/Workspace/Creating-A-Workspace.html) or [Galactic](https://docs.ros.org/en/galactic/Tutorials.html).

 ### uavrt_ws